- Job Title: Post-Doctoral Fellowship

 The fellowship features a rich invited speaker series, monthly grand rounds, and regular case consultation in addition to seminars in systems, couples therapy, assessment, and clinical supervision.

 The fellowship is in the spirit of a practitioner-scholar model and requires a doctoral degree from an APA-accredited graduate program.
 The strongest candidates for this specialty fellowship typically have graduate-level training in family therapy in addition to psychology.
 If invited to interview, applicants will be required to submit two letters of recommendation and two writing samples (one testing evaluation, one therapy diagnostic assessment).
 The fellowship includes a competitive annual stipend and requires a full-time, year-long commitment.
 The fellowship description can be found here.
-Application materials are due in February and March for 9/5/17 start date; materials are reviewed in the order received.
 Admission is competitive, as we select from a national pool of family specialists.
 The post-doctoral training placement is not yet APA accredited or APPIC listed; the clinic is in the early stages of applying for these.
 The placement is designed to meet the requirements for licensure as a psychologist in Minnesota; candidates pursuing dual-licensure as an LP/LMFT will recieve the requisite amount of board-approved licensure supervision to fulfill licensure requirements of both respective licensing boards.

 Recent Postdoctoral Fellows: